nuchs/toys/hangman/notes/notes2.md

-return value but it has a number of advantages, it makes it clear that the called function can error and it forces you to deal with potential errors (even if you choose to do nothing on an error, that's at least a choice you conciously made).
-There are also a load of heplful functions implemented for the Result type to make it significanty more ergonomic to use.
+return value but it has a number of advantages, it makes it clear that the called function can error and it forces you to deal with potential errors (even if you choose to do nothing on an error, that's at least a choice you consciously made).
+There are also a load of helpful functions implemented for the Result type to make it significantly more ergonomic to use.

-Getting back to the code in hand, there are two possibe reasons the user can fail to make a guess so lets record those using an error code enumeration and use that as the error type for the Result.
+Getting back to the code in hand, there are two possible reasons the user can fail to make a guess so lets record those using an error code enumeration and use that as the error type for the Result.
 There's no actual value to return for the happy path so we can just use unit and a type alias will help cut down on the noise.

 ```rust
 #[derive(Debug)]